-You don’t need a sponsor to take the Series 63, but you’ll need to fill out the required application.
-You’ll then receive notice from FINRA with your 120-window in which you must take the exam.
-If you work for a firm, it can sponsor you to take the Series 63.
-It’ll need to file a Uniform Application for Securities Industry Registration or Transfer (U4) with the Central Registration Depository (CRD) so you can take the exam.
+You don’t need a sponsor to take Series 63, but you’ll need to fill out the required application.
+You’ll then receive notice from FINRA with your 120 windows in which you must take the exam.
+If you work for a firm, it can sponsor you to take Series 63.
+You’ll need to file a Uniform Application for Securities Industry Registration or Transfer (U4) with the Central Registration Depository (CRD) so you can take the exam.

 Series 63 Study Plan

 It may be smart to also purchase and read a Series 63 textbook.
 Some even come with a practice exam section.
-Since the Series 63 has its own unique wording and question structure, it may be best to familiarize yourself with it beforehand.
-And be on the lookout for trick questions – the Series 63 is notorious for it.
+Since Series 63 has its own unique wording and question structure, it may be best to familiarize yourself with it beforehand.
+And be on the lookout for trick questions because Series 63 is notorious for it.